uk-gov-mirror/UKHomeOffice.pdf-generator/README.md

 ![web hook failed](./docs/failedjob.png)

 Failed jobs can be retried as well as seeing what the underlying issue was with the failed job.

-Copyright (C) 2018-2020 Digital Patterns Limited
-    This program comes with ABSOLUTELY NO WARRANTY; for details see https://license.digitalpatterns.io This is free software, and you are welcome to redistribute it under certain conditions;